-Reports Directly to: Program Director, Super Pollutants Program
+Reports Directly to: Program Director, Methane Pollution Prevention

 In the agriculture sector, the team is developing a roadmap for effective levers to address methane emissions alongside other climate pollutants.
 We are engaging with partners in key venues to push for adoption of existing solutions, participating in the Climate & Clean Air Coalition to help connect leaders and scale up technical and policy support, and advocating for a rapid and robust RD&D effort targeting tough-to-abate sources.
 The Agriculture Methane Director will lead this work, developing and carrying out a set of strategies to reduce methane emissions from the sector.
 The Director will also explore work with leading companies to push adoption of proven interventions across the supply chain.

 The Director must have an understanding of the developments and research in the agriculture sector associated with methane abatement.
 This person will also be comfortable translating the science into public policy.
 They will work with a variety of staff, consultants, outside organizations, governments, and companies, and must have highly effective relationship management skills, and diplomacy.
 The ideal candidate will also be personally motivated to play a role in the global effort to quickly slow the rate of climate change.

 - Hone and lead implementation of CATF’s strategy to reduce methane emissions from the agriculture sector.

 - Advocate in select jurisdictions for increased government policies and resources to reduce methane emissions from the agriculture sector.

 - Collaborate with and strengthen connections between policymakers, scientists, and other NGOs working to reduce methane emissions from the agriculture sector.

 - Lead CATF’s engagement in the Agriculture Hub of the Climate & Clean Air Coalition.